Predicting Decisions in Language Based Persuasion Games: Data

 \subsection{Data Collection}

-Participants were recruited using Amazon Mechanical Turk (https://www.mturk.com/), and the experiment was programmed using oTree (\cite{chen2016otree}).
+Participants were recruited using Amazon Mechanical Turk \url{(https://www.mturk.com/)}, and the experiment was programmed using oTree (\cite{chen2016otree}).
 We paid the participants \$2.5 for their participation and a \$1 bonus based on their performance as described below.
 The average fee was \$3.07, and the experiment lasted about 15 minutes.
+For the experiment instructions see Appendix \ref{appendix:instructions}.

 Participants were randomly and anonymously paired, and each of them was randomly selected to be in one of two roles: Decision-maker and expert.
 The pairs and roles were placed at the beginning of the experiment and remained fixed until the experiment ended.